Built-in agent reference

-The agent picker, split by the two agent classes — tool-use (left) and workflow (right) — with the selected agent (polish) highlighted.
+The agent picker, split by the two agent classes, tool-use (left) and workflow (right), with the selected agent (polish) highlighted.

-Quick Reference
+Quick reference

-Every built-in agent is one of two execution shapes — a tool-use loop or a workflow pipeline:
+Every built-in agent is one of two execution shapes, a tool-use loop or a workflow pipeline:

-researchAnalytical derivations & numerical programming with WolframreviewMathematical and manuscript verificationnumericsDesign, run, and validate computational experimentsleanLean 4 proof developmentpresenterInteractive presentation and poster builderlatexFixerDiagnose and fix LaTeX compile errors, warnings, bad boxeslatexDiffGenerate a visual latexdiff PDF between two versionscreatorDesign, write, and test new TeXRA agentssetupSetup wizard — diagnose, install, configurechatGeneral assistance & file editing (opt-in)correctFix errors without style changespolishImprove writing qualitypaper2slideConvert papers to beamer slidespaper2posterCreate academic postersocrExtract text from images / PDFstranscribe_audioTranscribe audio to textmergeIntelligently merge document versionsThe two shapes behave differently once they run:
+proverAttack open math problems — recon, experiments, proofsresearchAnalytical derivations & numerical programming with WolframreviewMathematical and manuscript verificationnumericsDesign, run, and validate computational experimentsleanLean 4 proof developmentpresenterInteractive presentation and poster builderlatexFixerDiagnose and fix LaTeX compile errors, warnings, bad boxeslatexDiffGenerate a visual latexdiff PDF between two versionscreatorDesign, write, and test new TeXRA agentssetupSetup wizard — diagnose, install, configurechatGeneral assistance & file editing (opt-in)correctFix errors without style changespolishImprove writing qualitypaper2slideConvert papers to beamer slidespaper2posterCreate academic postersocrExtract text from images / PDFstranscribe_audioTranscribe audio to textmergeIntelligently merge document versionsThe two shapes behave differently once they run:

 Converse and call tools in a loop until the task is finished.